JvanKatwijk/qt-dab/README.md

 ![8.8](/res/read_me/service-and-titles.png)

-NEW is - slightly experimental - is the possibility to save titles (parts of the dynamic labels) of (mostly) songs that are transmitted.
+NEW - slightly experimental - is the possibility to save **titles** (parts of the dynamic labels) of (mostly) songs that are transmitted.
-This is by interpreting the so-called DL2 data, **Note that not all transmitters send DL2 data**.
+**This is by interpreting the so-called DL2 data, note that not all ensembles send DL2 data**.
-The selector labeled **save titles** controls this.
+The selector labeled **save titles** controls this, the titles - see picture above - are stored in a file **DL2_titles.csv** in the Qt-DAB-files directory.

 Furthermore, the indicator, left of the CPU load text, here with value 1, tells how many backends are active simultaneously.